akovac35/aspnetkerberossamples/README.md

+# ASP.NET Kerberos Samples

+This project contains samples for configuring Windows SSO with Linux ASP.NET 8+ application using managed Kerberos implementation based on `Kerberos.NET`.

 ## Infrastructure Setup

 The setup configures an Active Directory Domain Services (AD DS) domain on a Windows Server 2019 virtual machine (VM), joining a Windows 11 VM to that domain, and setting up a Linux VM to host a Kerberos-authenticated application with Single Sign-On (SSO) using Microsoft Edge.